Quinoa vs Rice - Health impact and Nutrition Comparison

 Introduction

-Quinoa and rice are crops known to humanity for centuries.
-On the one hand is rice, one of the most consumed staple dishes, and on the other hand is quinoa, which started gaining popularity again in this century.
+Quinoa and rice are crops that have been known to humanity for centuries.
+On the one hand, we have rice - one of the most consumed cereal grains worldwide, and on the other hand, there is quinoa, which started gaining popularity again in recent years.
 In this article, the two will be compared for their nutritional quality and impact on health.

 Classification

 Quinoa belongs to the Chenopodium genus and Amaranthaceae family.
-Amaranth family includes pseudocereal amaranth, lamb’s quarter, spinach, beets, chard.
+The Amaranth family includes pseudocereal amaranth, lamb’s quarter, spinach, beets, and chard.

 Quinoa is classified as a pseudocereal, whereas brown rice is a whole grain and white rice is a refined grain.